 We’ve all been there: that perfect shoe that no longer fits so perfectly.
 Yes, traumatic stuff here, people!
 And it can happen for so many reasons, not excluding indulging in your dream shoe at the expense of the right size!

-So if you’re looking for some shoe repair hacks on how to make shoes smaller, here are 6 free to relatively inexpensive solutions to make your shoes fit better.
+So if you’re looking for some shoe repair hacks on how to make shoes smaller, or how to make big shoes fit, here are 6 free to relatively inexpensive solutions to make your shoes fit better.

-Looking for the opposite solution, perhaps?
-Check out my new post on how to stretch shoes (some great, frugal tips there too!).
+Looking for the opposite solution of how to make big shoes fit, perhaps?
+Check out my new post on how to stretch shoes (some great, easy-easy tips here too!).

 I have many heels, flats & sneakers that have become larger due to wear; foot shrinkage during the colder months of the year & for other reasons I just can’t seem to explain!
 And it’s always better to have shoes that fit vs. loose shoes that will impact your swagger & may result in a trip or sprain.